Co-author: Michelle Norton

 There’s just no excuse for not taking the time to reward your employees for doing a good job.
 You don’t have to spend a fortune – small gestures can make a big difference but they must be sincere.

-Here are some simple and effective ideas to get you thinking.
+Here are eight simple and effective ideas to get you thinking.

-- VIP rewards: Highlight Great Performers with stories and pictures on top employees on posters that are displayed prominently in all offices or branches.
+- VIP rewards: Highlight Great Performers with posters, including stories and pictures about top employees.
+Display them prominently in all offices or branches.

 - Hero of the Month: What about use of a specially designated premium parking spot?
-Or free cash wash and detailing?
+Or free car wash and detailing?

-- Pampering: You can never get enough de-stressing, can you?
-Why not organise a massage therapist to come to the office for expert neck rubs?
-We have been doing this at Canstar for many years, which goes some way to explaining why we all love working here!
+- Pampering: Why not organise a massage therapist to come to the office for expert neck rubs?

 - Team lunches: Shout the team to a lunch, whether it is in the office or at an outside venue.
 Who said there’s no such thing as a free lunch?